dk14/rflows/README.md

     def splitter1(in: Data[Request]) = Seq(Future(in.part1) -> SubFlow1, Future(in.part2) -> SubFlow2) //example with splitting flow but not the message

-`splitter1` function takes message and returns list of directives, each directive is Future[Message] -> Flow, which means that it contains a new message (may be just a copy of input and flow to process this message.
+`splitter1` function takes message and returns list of directives, each directive is `Future[Message] -> Flow`, which means that it contains a new message (may be just a copy of input and flow to process this message.

 >All flows (returned by splitter) should be part of same group (see below).
-For instance, SubFlow1 and SubFlow2 are parts of FlowGroup1 (see the diagram)
+For instance, `SubFlow1` and `SubFlow2` are parts of `FlowGroup1` (see the diagram)
 >Otherwise you get scary compilation error, which is intentional protection from SubFlow Hell'

 ##### Route